Axel-Naumann/acat-program/track2.md

     - Neural network architectures and their applicability
     - Automation of science: data to formula
     - Hyperparameter tuning
-  - Advanced Data Analysis Environments
+  - Differentiable programming
   - Statistical methods
-    - Differentiable programming
-  - Novel reconstruction algorithms, such as for track finding.
+  - Novel reconstruction algorithms, such as for track finding